-The Counseling Center, which is part of Student Health Services, is staffed by a licensed psychiatrist, physician associate, master's prepared licensed therapists, and a case manager who have specialized training in college health issues.
-The Counseling Center provides a variety of services including (but not limited to): individual and group therapy, faculty/staff consultation, and outreach services.
+The RPI Counseling Center, which is part of RPI Student Health Services, is staffed by a licensed psychiatrist, physician associate, master's prepared licensed therapists, and a case manager who has specialized training in college health issues.
+The Counseling Center provides a variety of services including, but not limited to, individual and group therapy, faculty/staff consultation, and outreach services.
 The goal of the Counseling Center is to help students maximize their sense of well-being as well as their academic, personal, and social growth.
 Additional counseling and on-call crisis counseling is available 24 hours a day, 7 days a week, 365 days a year through our vendor-based student assistance program (BHS), which can be reached by calling 518-276-8888.
-The hours of the Counseling Center are Monday through Friday, 8:30 am to 5:00 pm during the academic year.
-Counseling Services are available in-person and via WebEx or telephone as appropriate.
-Please contact the Counseling Center for an appointment by calling 518-276-6479 or emailing: counseling@rpi.edu
+The hours of the Counseling Center are Monday through Friday, 8:30 a.m. to 5:00 p.m. during the academic year.
+Counseling services are available inperson and via Webex or telephone as appropriate.
+Please contact the Counseling Center for an appointment by calling 518-276-6479 or emailing: counseling@rpi.edu Students who need intensive treatment may be referred to licensed providers off-campus.